kaviyarasanss/Backend-GraphQL/Readme.md

 ### 1. Configure Environment Variables

+**Create a `.env` file at the root of your project directory.**

+If a `.env` file already exists:
+- Open the existing `.env` file and update the database credentials with your own values

+If no `.env` file exists:
-Create a `.env` file in the root directory with the following configuration:
+- Create a new file named `.env` in the root folder
+- Copy and paste the template below
+- Replace the placeholder values with your actual database credentials

+**Environment Variables Template:**

 ```env
 # Database Configuration